 You can simply copy the example code to your “fonts.css” file and replace the font file names with yours.

 !!!
 Make sure the files name is the same as the names of the files in the “fonts” folder.
 For example, the highlighted name corresponds to my font file montserrat-bold-webfont.eot :

 !!!
 Make sure the source URL is correct.
 All the fonts files are in the “fonts” folder so the source has to specify that ../fonts/ path should be specified everywhere after url("

 Please note that we do not recommend mixing different fonts in a single zip package.

-Here you can change the font by clicking and choosing your font.
+Here you can change the Main Font by clicking and choosing your font.

 If you have any question, feel free to contact us over the chat in Frontify.